galenholt/HydroBOT/developer.md

 Clone the repo.

 ### R global setup
+The R version that comes on the machines is 4.0, and the usual `apt-get` isn't finding anything newer, but currently (late December 2022) R is at 4.2.2 and that's what I've been developing on.
+We can use [rig](https://github.com/r-lib/rig) to manage R versions (and this is likely better anyway, because we can swap around).
+It does seem to run with the old version, but it will be good to be able to choose.
+At the bash terminal, type `curl -Ls https://github.com/r-lib/rig/releases/download/latest/rig-linux-latest.tar.z | sudo tar xz -C /usr/local` to install rig.
+Then, `rig list` to see available R versions (likely none- it doesn't store its versions with the system).
+Then `rig add 4.2.2` (or whatever the current version is).
+There are ways to use Rstudio with the version in the `renv.lock`, and likely ways to do the same with VS, but for now, easiest is to make sure `renv default` matches the version in `renv.lock`.

 The R environment stuff within the project is managed by `renv`, but there are some packages we want to install globally because they make R work in VScode, help development, etc. So, *outside the repo* (or before cloning it), do these things.

 To use R in VScode, there are a few things to do, mostly listed at the [VScode docs](https://code.visualstudio.com/docs/languages/r).
 The essential ones are to install `languageserver` (`install.packages('languageserver')`) and then the R extension in VScode.
 However, I sometimes have to install it inside the repo.
 I think `.libPaths` doesn't retain some global paths on Azure that it retains elsewhere.
 VScode will prompt to install if it can't find it.